 Consider visiting a health center backed by the Health Resources and Services Administration.
-These centers are community-based and offer primary and preventitive care to patients regardless of their ability to pay.
+These centers are community-based and offer primary and preventative care to patients regardless of their ability to pay.

 And now I’d like to hear from you.

-What does the St. Jude prayer mean to you?
+What does the Saint Jude prayer mean to you?

 How has St. Jude, Patron Saint of Hopeless Cases touched your life?